whodevrajverma/dbEM/README.md

 *Scientific Reports*, 6, 19340.
 [https://doi.org/10.1038/srep19340](https://doi.org/10.1038/srep19340)

+This dataset can also be found on Zenodo at https://doi.org/10.5281/zenodo.20062797

 ## About the Database

 Epigenetics is the study of heritable changes in cellular phenotype that do not involve alterations to the underlying DNA sequence.